 Recommended Resources

-The United States Navy Chaplain Corps is made up of clergy who are commissioned naval officers, endorsed by ecclesiastical bodies of several religions and faiths, who provided assistance for all Navy, Marine Corps, Merchant Marine and Coast Guard personnel and their families.
-Although the military of other countries have similar positions, in the United States chaplains have non-combatant status and are prohibited from carrying weapons.
+The United States Navy Chaplain Corps comprises clergy who are commissioned naval officers, endorsed by ecclesiastical bodies of several religions and faiths, who assist all Navy, Marine Corps, Merchant Marine, and Coast Guard personnel and their families.
+Although other countries' military have similar positions, in the United States, chaplains have non-combatant status and are prohibited from carrying weapons.
+Career information is provided, and applications may be made online

 Americans United for Separation of Church and State